 Traditional Chinese Medicine Treatment for Constipation

-Constipation can be caused by reduction in the flow of Qi, an excess of cold in the body, and an excess of warmth.
-Long term persistent constipation must be examined by doctor to ensure that there is no underlying disease or disorder that is the cause.
-Once other factors have been eliminated, patient can pursue Traditional Chinese Medicine as an alternative treatment.
+Traditional Chinese Medicine suggests that constipation can be caused by reduction in the flow of qi, an excess of cold or heat in the body.
+Long term persistent constipation must be examined by doctor to ensure that there is no underlying disease or disorder.
+Once other factors have been eliminated, patient can pursue Chinese medicine as an alternative treatment.

-Where to buy: Xiao Cheng Qi Tang
+Where to buy: Xiao Cheng Qi Wan